Defending American Steel

 The steel industry has been central to Northwest Indiana's way of life since the first mills arrived on the Lake Michigan shoreline over 100 years ago.
 Today, the American manufacturing industry faces threats on several fronts.
 At home, loopholes in Buy America protections have prevented the use of American steel on infrastructure projects.
 Abroad, illegally-subsidized imports from foreign nations that devalue their currencies continue to flood the market.
 During these difficult times, Pete believes that we must fight for every single American job.

-As Vice Chairman of the Congressional Steel Caucus, Pete has lobbied the Administration and testified before the International Trade Commission numerous times to fight for a level playing field for our workers.
+As a leader of the Congressional Steel Caucus, Pete has lobbied the Administration and testified before the International Trade Commission numerous times to fight for a level playing field for our workers.
 He has also worked to successfully enact Buy America provisions, and he opposed cap and trade legislation because he believed it would have led to job loss in the vulnerable steel and manufacturing sectors.

 Pete is fighting every single day to ensure the passage of the following legislation: